Bursaries to improve Japanese garden skills

 Applicants are required to

-- provide a full project plan with budget
+- provide a full project plan (if appropriate) with a detailed budget

 - demonstrate the extent to which the experience will not only enhance their own knowledge of Japanese garden design and skills but how they will apply/use them on their return to the benefit of the wider UK Japanese garden community